 Once in Bed

 30. Breathe deeply.
 Being out of your element can be stressful.
-Take some deep breaths before bed to help you relax and unwind tense muscles.
+Take some deep, slow breaths before bed to help you relax and unwind tense muscles.

 31. Don't wait to report noise.
-Hotel rooms have notoriously thin walls, and a lot of the time, people don't realize their conversations are crystal clear to you.
+Hotel rooms have notoriously thin walls,you’re your neighbors may not realize their conversations are crystal clear to you.
 Sometimes a quick pound on the wall will do the trick to quiet down a noisy neighbor.
 (See When the Hotel Guest Next Door Won't Shut Up.)
 If you're not comfortable doing so, just ring the hotel front desk.
 They'll phone the guest or send security personnel to the room with a warning.
 Excessive noise or repeated warnings could result in the guest being asked to leave.

 33. Get out of bed if you can't sleep.
 This is a good all-around rule, for traveling or at home.
 Rather than tossing and turning, get out of bed, turn on a low light and read a mindless magazine until you're ready to try again.